AdoryVo/lists/dailies.md

 - [Absurdle](https://qntm.org/files/absurdle/absurdle.html) (🔀) - Wordle, but the word changes after each guess (except for the letters you've determined)
 - [Connections](https://www.nytimes.com/games/connections) - Guess how a variety of words group into four different categories
 - [Down for a Cross](https://downforacross.com) (🤝,♾️) - Daily crosswords from various sites playable for free
+- [Minute Cryptic](https://www.minutecryptic.com) - Solve the word riddle by looking for hidden meanings in words
 - [Quordle](https://www.merriam-webster.com/games/quordle) by Merriam-Webster - Guess four words at a time based on correct letters
 - [Semantle](https://semantle.com) (🤝) - Guess the word with hints based on closeness of meaning to the actual word
 - [Spellcheck](https://spellcheckgame.com) - Like a spelling bee, try to spell a series of words based on their pronunciation